snakemake-workflows/dna-seq-gatk-variant-calling/README.md

 ## Testing

 Test cases are in the subfolder `.test`.
-They are automtically executed via continuous integration with Travis CI.
+They are automtically executed via continuous integration with Github actions.